ocas/InternationalSis/README.md

 parent events.
 These events also behave slightly different depending on which parent event you are subscribed to.

-E.g. If you are subsribed to the ApplicationScreened, then you will not receive any ApplicantProfileUpdates or ProgramSelectionUpdates until the application has had it's screened flag marked.
+E.g. If you are subscribed to the ApplicationScreened, then you will not receive any ApplicantProfileUpdates or ProgramSelectionUpdates until the application has had it's screened flag marked.
 This eliminates unnecessary notifications for events that you might receive during the screening process.